ProxmaDev/AreaProtection/README.md

 Or your own **Rootserver**: [Click me](https://zap-hosting.com/schdowrootserver)

 Special offer:
-Currently, you can get a **50%** discount by using the Code `BLACK2019-50OFF`.
-So why not try it out?
+Use the code for a 10% discount
 ***
 ### JetBrains
 This project was made with the help of JetBrains amazing tools.
 You can visit JetBrains [here](https://www.jetbrains.com/).